-During Pak Yoga’s decade of tenure at the Ministry for National Development Planning, these beliefs have shone through in his work.
-He played a leading role in establishing the Women and Peace Champion Forum in conflict affected regions – including Maluku, North Maluku and Central Sulawesi – which aims to address domestic violence and issues women face in post-conflict areas, develop women’s capacities and promote women’s political participation.
+During a decade of tenure at the Ministry for National Development Planning, he played a leading role in establishing the Women and Peace Champion Forum in conflict-affected regions – including Maluku, North Maluku and Central Sulawesi – which aims to address domestic violence and issues women face in post-conflict areas, develop women’s capacities and promote women’s political participation.

 Suprayoga also helped create and advocate for the following gender-sensitive conflict-related mechanisms: Conflict Sensitive Planning Guideline, which involves women in decision-making processes; Conflict Early Warning Early Response System Guideline, which ensures the inclusion of women representatives; and the drafting of the Conflict Prevention Framework, to also promote women’s role in conflict prevention initiatives.